Joseph Parkes

 Joseph Parkes (22 January 1796 – 11 August 1865) was an English political reformer.

 Born into Unitarian Whig circles, Parkes developed an association with the Philosophical Radicals.
 In 1822 he established a Birmingham solicitor's practice specializing in election law.
-He was an advocate of legal reform, and active in the local efforts for parliamentary reform.
+He was an advocate of legal reform, and was active in local efforts for parliamentary reform.
 Although he initially opposed the formation of the Birmingham Political Union, and remained less radical than Thomas Attwood, the BPU's founder, Parkes worked with it during the period of agitation for the Reform Act – acting in effect as an intermediary between radicals and whigs.

 In 1833 Henry Brougham appointed Parkes secretary of the commission on municipal corporations; he combined this work with a successful Westminster practice as a parliamentary solicitor.
-In 1847 ill-health prompted his retirement to work on literary projects.
+In 1847 ill health prompted his retirement to work on literary projects.